FoglyOgly/Meowth/README.md

 3. Raid reporting: Report either !raidegg, !raid or !exraid on the server to have meowth create channels to organise in.
 Certain commands can be used within raid channels, such as updating your stauts with !interested, !coming and !here.
 Users can easily determine the status of involved members with the !list command.
 Meowth also queries Google Maps to get a guess of the raid location (no access to the game means no list of gyms), or you can paste a maps link in the channel after creation to update it to exact coordinates.
 4. Optional team management and new member welcome functions.

-## Directions for inviting a remotely hosted Meowth to your server (without Huntr integration):
+## Directions for inviting a remotely hosted Meowth to your server:
 Note: You must have manage_server permissions to invite.
 1. Use [THIS LINK](https://discordapp.com/oauth2/authorize?client_id=346759953006198784&scope=bot&permissions=268822608) to invite Meowth.
 2. Select your server.